How did antibiotics transform global food production from 1935 to 2017?

 What the Research Shows

-The Nature analysis reveals several key aspects of antibiotics’ transformation of food production:
+The analysis documents several key aspects of antibiotics’ transformation of food production:

 Practical Takeaways